Exhibitions

 Rema Ghuloum.
 Rain (1/6-1/8/2024), 2024.
 Acryla-gouache on Arches watercolor paper.
 10 x 14 in.

-Dreamsong is pleased to announce Day After Day, the gallery’s inaugural solo exhibition with Los Angeles-based artist Rema Ghuloum (b.
+Dreamsong is pleased to present Day after Day, the gallery’s inaugural solo exhibition with Los Angeles-based artist Rema Ghuloum (b.
 1978, North Hollywood, CA).
-Comprised of six new abstract paintings and a series of the artist’s Rain drawings, the paintings in Day after Day frame layered and sanded veils of oil paint within thickly impastoed borders, transforming a series of discreet, meditative gestures into contrasting plays of light, shadow and color that unfold with the sublime depth of landscape.
-Emphasizing the physicality of feeling and emotion, Ghuloum uses surface tension and contrasting colors to evoke, hold and reconcile opposing sensations.
-A practitioner of Reiki healing and other meditative rituals, the artist’s approach to painting is similarly focused on process and presentness, favoring a series of prescribed actions in lieu of a predefined compositional goal.
+Featuring seven new paintings, the works in Day after Day frame layered and sanded veils of oil paint within multihued, impastoed borders, transforming a series of discrete, contemplative gestures into contrasting plays of light, shadow and color that unfold with the sublime depth of landscape.
+Emphasizing the physicality of feeling and emotion, Ghuloum uses compositional tension and contrasting colors to evoke, hold and reconcile opposing sensations.

-Ghuloum begins each painting by pouring, spritzing and dripping a diluted acrylic ground onto canvasses propped horizontally on concrete blocks, tilting and manipulating their surfaces to draw out compositional guideposts.
-This playful, aqueous approach to underpainting contrasts with the artist’s subsequent use of dry or thinned oil paints, whose laborious application is guided by the emergence of small moments of tension within her paintings’ color and form.
-Two further steps complete the artist’s procedural mantra: the application at the end of the day of any paint left on the artist’s palette to the works’ edges; and the complete sanding down of their interior surfaces before beginning painting anew.
-Where the former step creates a kind of reference guide to the works’ materiality, the latter step signifies a lack of attachment to the previous day’s progress, while also embedding remnants of the oil paint more deeply in her canvasses and extending the temporal framework of their creation.
-This process of accrual and removal allow Ghuloum to create layers of paint that are built up and broken down over the course of months, focusing her attention on the depth and details of their ever-changing surfaces and turning their creation into a ritualized archaeology of transformation and erasure.
+Ghuloum begins each painting by pouring, spritzing and dripping acryla-gouache ground onto horizontally propped canvases, tilting and manipulating their surfaces until structural guideposts begin to emerge.
+This playful, aqueous approach to underpainting contrasts with her subsequent application of dry and thinned oil paints, which is guided by the search for small moments of tension within fields of color and elements of form.
+Two further steps complete Ghuloum’s procedural regimen at the end of the day: daubing any paint left on her palette onto the edges of each painting and completely sanding down the interior surfaces before beginning painting anew the following day.
+Where Ghuloum’s thickly applied edges frame her paintings, adding depth and acting as a kind of reference guide to their materiality, the accrual and removal of interior paint embeds the oil more deeply into the canvas, resulting in layers of paint that are built up and broken down repeatedly over the course of months.
+By ritualizing her process, Ghuloum treats painting as a meditative act, engaging in an archaeology of transformation and erasure, and creating the emotional and temporal space needed to convey a depth of material and feeling.

 Artist(s)